croservices/cro-website/docs/reference/cro-http-router.md

 All other response codes are produced by explicitly setting `response.status`.

-## Serving static content
+## Serving static content from files

-The `static` routine is used to easily serve static content.
+The `static` routine is used to serve static content from a file.
 It sets the content of the request body to the content of the file being served, and the content type according to the extension of the file.

-In its simplest form, `static` simply serves an individual file:
+In its simplest form, `static` serves an individual file:

     get -> {
         static 'www/index.html';